alto-wg/draft-alto-pv/others.md

 The extension specified in this document is compatible with the Cost Calendar extension {{RFC8896}}.
-When used together with the Cost Calendar extension, the cost value between a source and a destination is an array of path vectors, where the k-th path vector refers to the abstract network paths traversed in the k-th time interval by traffic from the source to the destination.
+When used together with the Cost Calendar extension, the cost value between a source and a destination is an array of Path Vectors, where the k-th Path Vector refers to the abstract network paths traversed in the k-th time interval by traffic from the source to the destination.

 When used with time-varying properties, e.g., maximum reservable bandwidth